yuchen2402/yuchenx.github.io/_coursepaper/city.md

 ---
 title: "Spectral Citadel: The Kowloon Walled City as a Memory Space in Hong Kong Cinema (1970–2024)"
 excerpt: "Abstract: This paper analyzes how Hong Kong cinema from the 1970s to 2024 reimagines the Kowloon Walled City as a site of memory and identity.
-Inspired by coursework in _Cultural Memory_, it developed into an independent study using textual analysis.
-After one major revision, it was ultimately rejected by Continuum and later refined as the author’s PhD writing sample."
+Inspired by coursework in _Cultural Memory_, it developed into an independent study using textual analysis."
 date: 2025-07-15
 author_profile: true
 layout: single